|Nutrition Facts (per serving)|

-You have many options when it comes to the tea, just make sure that it's the freshest brew possible.
-Black teas are often preferred for iced tea and it is the top choice for the Arnold Palmer as well.
-However, think about brewing up a pitcher of oolong iced tea.
+- Black teas are often preferred for iced tea and it is the top choice for the Arnold Palmer as well.
+Try this drink with oolong iced tea as well.
 It has a natural sweetness that puts a subtle spin on the drink.

 Add extra flavor to the Arnold Palmer with a flavored simple syrup.
 It can take on any flavor, from flowers and herbs to sweet fruits, and you can approach it one of two ways:

 - Replace the plain syrup used to sweeten lemonade with a flavored syrup.
 For instance, lilac simple syrup makes a fantastic lemonade and equally tasty Arnold Palmer.
 Strawberry syrup is another favorite and mint, lavender, rose, and any berries are also good options.